ma1co/Sony-PMCA-RE/README.md

 Download the [latest stable release](https://github.com/ma1co/Sony-PMCA-RE/releases/latest) or the newest [development build](https://ci.appveyor.com/project/ma1co/sony-pmca-re/build/artifacts).

 ### macOS
 macOS binaries are also distributed, but less tested than the Windows equivalents.
 Getting the USB drivers to work may require some fiddling.
-To communicate with cameras in mass storage mode, the PMCADownloader browser plugin and/or the [DriverLoader](https://support.d-imaging.sony.co.jp/mac/driver/1015/en/) application are required.
+To communicate with cameras in mass storage mode, Sony's [Camera Driver](https://support.d-imaging.sony.co.jp/mac/driver/11/ja/) has to be installed.
 Make sure to close all applications which could access USB drivers, including Photos, Dropbox and Google Drive.

 The latest release binaries can be found in the [release section](https://github.com/ma1co/Sony-PMCA-RE/releases/latest).